Introducing the Public Value Compass

 - Health, Wellbeing & Fulfilment (Individual) – Every person within a community is actively supported to be physically and mentally healthy.

 - Connectedness & Inclusion (Community) – All people, regardless of different characteristics, feel socially connected to, and are able to participate in, their community.

 - Independence & Opportunity (Individual) – Everyone feels that they have the freedom, capability, support, and empowerment to achieve their life goals, and that they have the means necessary to create opportunities for themselves.

 - Growth & Prosperity (Community) – Large and small businesses flourish, people are employed in fulfilling and financially viable jobs, and infrastructure and services are being planned and delivered in time to meet population growth needs.

 - Conservation & Preservation (Individual) – A healthy and protected natural and physical environment available for the community to enjoy now and in the future.

 - Perpetuity & Remembrance (Community) – A community proudly embraces and re-tells their history, as well as understands and prepares for the potential needs of future generations.

 Like the real thing, our compass promotes outcomes before action.
 Every organisation will target the spectrum uniquely, and many seek to achieve more than one public value outcome.

 What do you think about the Public Value Compass?
-Did we get the outcomes right?
-Or is there something we’ve missed?
-Stay connected with Cube to receive our public value compass series throughout the year, and we’d love to hear about the public value outcomes your organisation is aspiring to deliver.
+We’d love to hear about the public value outcomes your organisation is aspiring to deliver.

 Ben has also developed a mapping tool to help organisations self-identify how they can become leaders in delivering public value.